Best free apps for iPhone in 2024

 YouTube

 YouTube needs no introduction.
 One of the world’s biggest video content libraries has a pretty great iPhone app that is free to use.
-You get to watch nearly every video on YouTube with the app, minus the Premium exclusives (which are of varying quality anyway…).
+You get to watch nearly every video on YouTube with the app, minus the Premium exclusives such as no ads and picture-in-picture support.
 YouTube reserves some features for its Premium tier, but the free ad-supported tier has a pretty solid experience on the iPhone.
 You can also use the iOS app to cast videos from your iPhone to other devices, even if they don’t support AirPlay.
 The ad count has gone up lately, but the overall experience is strong if you don’t want to shell out cash for a subscription.

 Shazam

-Shazam is a pioneer in the music industry, having popularized the concept of music recognition using your phone’s microphone, cross-checked with a huge database of songs from across the globe.
+Shazam is a pioneer in the music industry, having popularized the concept of music recognition using your phone’s microphone, as well as being able to cross-check with a huge database of songs from across the globe.
 It remains one of the best iPhone apps today.
 Though Apple acquired Shazam and integrated its music recognition into iOS, you still need the Shazam app for the full experience.
 The app will let you keep track of your music recognition history and play a snippet of the songs found.
-You’ll need an Apple Music subscription in order to play the full songs — though there’s nothing stopping you from just hitting play on an identified track in the streaming service of your choice elsewhere.
-If you really like the song you Shazam-ed, you can even see where the artist will be playing next, using the app’s concerts feature.
+You’ll need an Apple Music subscription in order to play the full songs — though nothing is stopping you from just hitting play on an identified track in the streaming service of your choice elsewhere.
+If you like the song you Shazam-ed, you can even see where the artist will be playing next, using the app’s concerts feature.

 Duolingo